 I found that by applying ideas from lean manufacturing to my own entrepreneurial challenges – with a few tweaks and changes – I had the beginnings of a framework for making sense of them.
 This line of thought evolved into the Lean Startup – the application of lean thinking to the process of innovation.”

-A great book for when– You’ve established a company and are only a few members deep, but are swinging in the dark in terms of leading it to certain success.
+This a great book for when– You’ve established a company and are only a few members deep, but are swinging in the dark in terms of leading it to certain success.

 3. The Hard Thing About Hard Things, by Ben Horowitz

 Most of the business books you read are full of wonderful concepts that inspire you, and one hopes that by reading them you can extract their context and apply it to your business.
 This book, however, gets right into the messiness and reality of running a business.
-All small business owners should perfect these challenges that you’re undoubtedly facing.
+All small business owners should perfect these challenges that they’re undoubtedly facing.